 Obamacare could be a boon for tax preparers

 A tax professional at H&R Block inputs a client's tax information.
-Analysts expect H&R Block to benefit from the ACA this year.

 H&R Block is expected to report its earnings Wednesday afternoon, and analysts feel good about the tax-prep giant’s future.
 Actually, they feel pretty great about the industry as a whole.